djangocon/2023.djangocon.us/_schedule/tutorials/2023-10-08-13-00-t2-hotwire-a-refreshing-approach-to-the-front-end-that-keeps-django-the-star.md

 ### Tutorial Schedule

 We will start with a pre-made basic django application and add features as we walk through.
-You may feel free to code along, or sit back, enjoy learning the demonstrated capabilities and techniques.
+You may feel free to code along, or sit back and enjoy learning the demonstrated capabilities and techniques.

 This may look like too much to do in such a short time, but Hotwire makes things so simple, you'll be amazed what you can accomplish.
 We will likely finish early.